mdhelomme/MicroChallengeI/README.md

 We first prototyped the board in cardboard to test it out and then we laser cut it on plywood.
 The whole board that starts with a question: "Do you do drugs?"
-The YES and NO answers correspond to a thread and then the journey begins as a flow of answers to communicate personal opinion and experience.
+The YES and NO answers correspond to a thread and then the journey begins as a flow of answers to communicate personal opinions and experiences.
 Close to each answer we put a nail were a thread can be attached as a "yes I do".

 ![](images/yes.jpg)